daneroo/scrobble-nest-data/README.md

 ## TODO

-- [ ] Get the access token locally
+- [x] Get the access token locally
+  - [ ] refine the local lifecycle
+    - [ ] store the refresh/access tokens in a file - including the expiration time, and add issue timestamp
+- [ ] Run from GH Actions
+- [ ] Make the code runtime agnostic

 ## Setup

-- Register in the Device Access Console (and pay the $5.75 fee)
+- Register in the Device Access Console (and pay the $CAD5.75 fee)
   - Create a project (scrobble-nest-data)
   - project ID: 16de9570-1d6e-4b63-aed1-0eefe81fb73a
 - Create a GCP Project (scrobble-nest-data-project)
   - Create an OAuth client ID
-- Add the GCP CLient OAuth ID to the Device Access Console project
+- Add the GCP Client OAuth ID to the Device Access Console project

 ### Linking and Authorizing an Account